bo-co2/AlbertaGYPSY/README.md

 | Validation passes but projection fails | Check that species data values are within valid ranges. |
 | "DLL not found" error | Make sure the `_internal` folder is in the same directory as the `.exe`. |

+## Disclaimer
+This tool is an independent project and is not developed, endorsed, or affiliated with the Government of Alberta (GoA).
+The GYPSY model referenced herein was originally developed by the GoA, but this application is a third-party implementation.
+This software is provided "as-is" without warranty of any kind, express or implied.
+The developer assumes no responsibility or liability for the accuracy, reliability, or completeness of the results produced by this tool.
+Users are solely responsible for verifying outputs and determining their suitability for any particular purpose.
+Use of this tool is entirely at your own risk.

 ## License

 Copyright © 2026.
 All rights reserved.
 This software is provided as-is for use in forestry growth and yield projections.
-Redistribution of the source code is not permitted.
+Redistribution of the application and source code is not permitted.

 ## Acknowledgements

 This tool is powered by the GYPSY (Growth and Yield Projection SYstem) model developed by the Government of Alberta.
+GoA offical GYPSY website: https://www.alberta.ca/growth-and-yield-projection-system